gulfwarden/AccessPointLogger/README.md

 # Parameters:
 -c CONFIG file, defaults to .config
 -l LOGFILE, defaults to apl.log
--n UPDATE, defaults to yes (so the config file gets added new AP BSSIDs
--t TIME, defaults to 1 and sets the refresh interval
+-n UPDATE, defaults to yes (so the config file gets added new AP BSSIDs) -t TIME, defaults to 1 and sets the refresh/logging interval